Pancho Villa: Legacy

 With his remains now buried in the Monument to the Revolution, Villa was also honored with adding his name to the wall of Mexican heroes in the Chamber of Deputies.
 In both cases of official recognition there was considerable controversy.
 The fact that Villa's image and legacy were not quickly appropriated and manipulated by the ruling party the way Zapata's was kept Villa's memory and myth in the hearts of the people.
 "Popular tastes wanted Villa to be thrilling, not respectable.
 They were enamored of Villa the daring Robin Hood, the satyr and monster, the unpredictable deviant, the grimy guerrillero and outlaw with uncanny power over men."

 Villa is not universally acclaimed.
 Historian Alan Knight wrote a massive, two-volume history of the Mexican Revolution, but in a thousand pages of text, Knight has only scattered references to Villa.
 He emphasizes Villa's bandit past, for whom the Revolution provided a change of title, not of occupation.

 Of the major figures of the Revolution, Villa and Zapata are best known to the general public, as defenders of the dispossessed.
 In contrast, those who came to hold political power, Madero, Carranza, and Obregón are unfamiliar to most outside Mexico.
 It took decades for Villa to receive official recognition as a hero of the Revolution.
 As with the others entombed in the Monument to the Revolution, his remains rest near some whom he fought fiercely in life, including Venustiano Carranza.
 One scholar notes, "In death as in life, Carranza would be eclipsed by Francisco Villa."

+The Mexican government declared the year 2023 to be the "Year of Francisco Villa" (Año de Francisco Villa) to honor Villa's legacy in the Mexican Revolution.